zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/using-preprovisioned-volumes.md

 ---
 title: Using Pre-provisioned Volumes
 weight: 2
+keywords: portworx, pre-provisioned volumes, container, Kubernetes, storage, Docker, k8s, flexvol, pv, persistent disk, StatefulSets
+description: Looking to use a pre-provisioned volume in your Kubernetes cluster?
+Follow this step-by-step tutorial on how to use pre-provisioned volumes with k8s.
 ---

 This document describes how to use a pre-provisioned volume in your Kubernetes cluster.